Large For Gestational Age (LGA)

-- Difficult delivery leading to birth injuries.
+- Difficult delivery leading to birth injuries (shoulder dystocia – anterior shooulder impacted and cannot passed through the birth canal).
 These include bleeding under the scalp, fractured bones and weakness of upper limbs (Erb’s palsy which is due to traction injury of the nerve plexus near the shoulder).

-- Prolonged labour resulting in lack of oxygen to baby and possibly leading to long term physical and mental disability.
+- Prolonged labour resulting in lack of oxygen to baby causing fetal distress and possibly leading to long term physical and mental disability.

 How should LGA babies be managed?

 Specific treatment is based on the baby’s condition and needs.
 Basically, an LGA baby would need :

 - Checking for birth defects / birth injuries